Frankenchickens: The Unnatural Truth Behind Modern Chicken

 Companies across the food industry promised to implement Better Chicken Commitment (BCC) standards years ago, which include improving conditions for chickens, ending live-shackle slaughter, and replacing Frankenchickens with higher-welfare breeds.

-While Whole Foods pledged to eliminate Frankenchickens by 2024, the company has failed to publish a plan for keeping its promise.
+While these companies pledged to eliminate Frankenchickens by 2024, the Frankenchickens Report shows that they have failed to publish plans for keeping their promises.

 WHOLE FOODS MARKET